 The Bible doesn't really tell us much about Mary.
 We have her family tree, we know her lineage, but there's nothing to suggest there was anything extraordinary, or special about her.
 There was nothing that made people expect she would be the one God would use.
-No one heard about this sudden, miraculous pregnancy and said, "That's odd, but if could be anyone it would be Mary."
+No one heard about this sudden, miraculous pregnancy and said, "Well, that's odd, but if it could be anyone it would be Mary."

-No, this young girl, happily engaged to a respectable young man, was surprised when an angel suddenly showed up, out of nowhere one night and said "Mary, God wants to use you in an extraordinary way."
+No, this young girl, happily engaged to a respectable young man, was surprised when an angel suddenly showed up, out of nowhere one night, and said "Mary, God wants to use you in an extraordinary way."

-The news was a shocking, completely unscheduled, surprise that turned Mary's life upside down.
+It was a shocking, unrehearsed, unscheduled, surprise that turned Mary's life upside down.
 This is not what she had planned.
-Of all the things that go through a woman's mind in the days leading up to her marriage, of all the things she thinks about and plans for, this one - I guarantee you - never comes up.
+Of all the things that go through a woman's mind in the days and weeks leading up to her marriage, of all the things she thinks about and plans for, this one - I guarantee you - never comes up: that you will be miraculously pregnant with the Son of God, the Savior of the world.
+And yet, her she is.